 "I’ve already seen fans from the USA say that they’re going to travel to Latin America because it's cheaper and it makes me so angry," she continued.
 "They’ve had so many shows and now is the opportunity for Latin American fans.
 Also because they make their money in dollars, it will go further here [for better seats], but those tickets are still very pricey for us.
 It’s unfair.
 It’s sometimes impossible to keep up with fans from other countries.
 Merch, for example, is valued so differently in Brazil.
 It’s a luxury — like buying a designer bag."

 "And when bands go to those places, fans are really grateful," she continues.
 "It feels much more up close and personal.
-And it is more accessible when a band finishes on stage, they go to the merch table right away.
-Fans have that chance to shake their hand, buy a record, get them to sign it, and chat to them.
+And it is more accessible when a band finishes on stage, they're round to the merch table straightaway.
+Fans have that chance to shake their hand, buy a record, get them to sign it, chat to them.
 There's nothing that matches the reality and the closeness of a smaller venue."